patabongo/kirby/README.md

 Now you have your own version of the bibliography in long format to play around with as you see fit.
 To export in spreadsheet-friendly format (I use comma separated values this time):

       write.csv(kirbylong, "kirbylong.csv", row.names=F)

+As ever, if you want to get a more in-depth idea of how all this was done, you can browse through the source files.